Nanette Acosta

 What do you enjoy most about being part of UT Theatre and Dance?

-I enjoy the students.
+I love how interesting and vibrant our students are!
 Their energy, creativity and spirit continuously reminds me why I do theatre.

 What is your favorite thing about Austin?

-Anything to do with costume design or production.
-I'm very interested in Theatre for Young Audiences.
+Anything to do with costume design or production, with a strong interest in Theatre for Young Audiences and gender inclusion and intimacy practices within costume spaces.

-Advanced Production Techniques, Costume Design Skills, Production Laboratory
+Costume Design Skills, Advanced Production Lab - Costumes

-Acosta recently designed the costumes for the Seattle premiere of Steve Martin and Edie Brickell's musical Bright Star (Taproot Theatre Company) and for Citizens At Last, a documentary film about the suffragette movement in Texas.
+In July 2023, Acosta designed costumes for the regional theatre premiere of The Hello Girls at Taproot Theatre in Seattle, Washington.
+In January 2022, she designed costumes for See How They Run at Taproot Theatre, Seattle, Washington.
+Acosta recently designed the costumes for the Seattle premiere of Steve Martin and Edie Brickell's musical Bright Star at Taproot Theatre Company and for Citizens At Last, a documentary film about the suffragette movement in Texas.

 Contact Information